FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 Seminar experts include:

-Debbie Chapman - Debbie Chapman has been part of the editorial team at Summersdale Publishers for over 4 years, and commissioning on their travel list for just over a year.
+Debbie Chapman (Pitching Your Article or Book) - Debbie Chapman has been part of the editorial team at Summersdale Publishers for over 5 years, and commissioning on their travel list for just over two years.
 An avid traveller and adrenalin junkie, her adventures have taken her from shark diving in South Africa to hiking the Laugevegur Trail in Iceland, and lots of places in-between.
-(Pitching your Article or Book seminar only)
+She is passionate about good travel writing and dreams of discovering the next Bill Bryson.

-Abbie Headon -Abbie joined Summersdale Publishers in 2010.
+Abbie Headon (Getting Published) - Abbie joined Summersdale Publishers in 2010.
 In her role as Managing and Commissioning Editor she writes, edits and commissions content across a broad range of trade non-fiction titles, and her book Poetry First Aid Kit was published by Summersdale in 2013.
 With a background in academic musicology, followed by six years of science publishing at Oxford University Press and a spell of teaching business English abroad, she brings a passionate, diverse and open-minded approach to publishing.

 So if you want to get the low-down from some of the best people in the business, come and join us!
 We anticipate the places to fill quickly, so make sure you book your place early to avoid disappointment.